 The survey objectives are to:

 - Assess product availability for oral contraceptives, injectable contraceptives, condoms, oral rehydration salts, and water purification tablets and solution, both ASMO and non-ASMO brands

-- Assess product access for ASMO brands of oral contraceptives, injectable contraceptives, condoms, oral rehydration salts, and water purification tablets and solution
+- Assess product visibility and access for ASMO brands of oral contraceptives, injectable contraceptives, condoms, oral rehydration salts, and water purification tablets and solution

 The study uses Lot Quality Assurance Sampling to estimate health product availability, and accessibility.
 ASMO randomly selects a small sample of market centers in each of its six supervision areas.
 In all outlets in each market center, data collectors gather information on product availability, frequency of stock outs, presence of ASMO brand promotional materials, and outlet characteristics.
 Outlets include pharmacies, general stores, and grocery stores.

 ASMO uses this information to inform its marketing and distribution strategies and to direct its resources towards improvements in areas with lower product availability and accessibility.
 This survey will be repeated on an annual basis in order to continuously monitor product availability and accessibility and to inform ASMO’s program management decisions.
 ASMO leads these surveys with technical assistance from SHOPS Plus.

 Date of last update: May 2018